-- Ns-age, Ns-ment compete not only with one another but with NZNs suffixed in -ion and those obtained by conversion (N{STEM}). - However, these NZNs have been left aside because condition (ii) is not fulfilled. - Unlike Ns-age, Ns-ment, they do not exclusively select the common verbal stem (= imperfect stem or stem 1) (Bonami et al., 2009, Roché & Plénat, 2014).
+- Ns-age, Ns-ment compete not only with one another but with NZNs suffixed in -ion and those obtained by conversion (N{STEM}). - However, for all these NZNs condition (ii) is not fulfilled because they do not exclusively select the common verbal stem (= imperfect stem or stem 1) (Bonami et al., 2009, Roché & Plénat, 2014) but various other stems. - For this reason, they have been left aside in the present study.